-Over the years organisations have been “hoarding” personal data; “better safe than sorry right?”.
+Over the years organizations have been “hoarding” personal data; “better safe than sorry right?”.
 Databases with personal data have grown large and are filled up with (potentially) sensitive data.
 But things are about to change.
-With GDPR the EU has developed new legislation, which imposes strict rules on organisations that process personal data.
-Non-compliance with these rules can lead to substantial fines up to 4% of an organisation’s yearly global turnover.
-One would think that this is clearly enough reason for organisations to carefully reconsider whether they need this personal data at all… Yet the opposite seems to be true, organisations are more concerned with being compliant rather than rethink their need or desire for personal data.
+With GDPR the EU has developed new legislation, which imposes strict rules on organizations that process personal data.
+Non-compliance with these rules can lead to substantial fines up to 4% of an organization’s yearly global turnover.
+One would think that this is clearly enough reason for organizations to carefully reconsider whether they need this personal data at all… Yet the opposite seems to be true, organizations are more concerned with being compliant rather than rethink their need or desire for personal data.

 Implications of GDPR as an individual endeavour

-GDPR imposes several activities, which are clearly individual endeavours for organisations, just to name a few:
+GDPR imposes several activities, which are clearly individual endeavours for organizations, just to name a few:

 - Identify what personal data is needed for your processing purposes;

 - Appointing a Data Protection Officer (if applicable);

 The rules as set out in the GDPR are in itself a challenge for individual organizations, let alone the additional implications that arise for organizations operating in value chains.
 The client-facing party, which is generally the so-called 'Data Controller', is and remains responsible for correct handling of personal data throughout the entire value chain.
 That is easier said than done, right?
 How can the Data Controller keep control of the personal data once it is spread across the value chain and processed by its chain partners?
 By individually approaching GDPR compliance, an organization can only see what data is processed by direct partners in the value chain based on their direct communication channels.
 In order to see whether data is processed correctly throughout the entire value chain, it is essential to look beyond direct business partners and consider the entire context of the product/service that is being offered, thereby creating a global optimum instead of a local optimum.